adamlaw31/Getting-and-Cleaning-Data-Project/README.md

 #Step 5
 create the final tidy data set with the average of each variable, broken down by subjectID and activity description for a total of 180 values (6 activities * 30 subjects)

+<b>Codebook </b>
+Please refer to the original codebook for more information.

+New or modified variables from the original codebook

+activityDescription - 1 of 6 values (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING)
+subjectID - the id of the subject (1 - 30)
+activityID - the values 1 to 6 corresponding with the activityDescription values

+The remaining variables are all specific measurements from the original data.
+The names have been changed to be more clear, with "t" changing to "Time", "f" changing to "Frequency" and removal of parenthesis.

+Each numerical value is the mean over all the original data points (sensor output as a function of tiem) corresponding to one combination of subject and activity.
+There are 180 combinations (30 subjects * 6 activities)